Deaptop/kahoot-forecaster/README.md

 - Poll

 Each correct answer is marked in green, others are red.
 Works even if started during the quiz or if the page got reloaded.
+Script GUI is draggable.

 # Requirements